 5/5

-I went to Mrs. Esra on the recommendation of my neighbor, I am very pleased that she recommended me, I am very pleased that I went, I had an implant and my treatment is still continuing, a very sincere doctor reassures his patient and makes him very comfortable, I recommend it to everyone.
+I went to Ms. Esra upon my neighbor’s recommendation.
+I am glad she recommended me.
+I am glad I went.
+I am very pleased.
+I had an implant and my treatment is still ongoing.
+She is a very sincere doctor who gives confidence to her patients and makes them feel very comfortable.
+I recommend her to everyone.

 em...ş